Irving Meretsky

-Irving "Toots" Meretsky (May 17, 1912 – May 18, 2006) was a Canadian basketball player who won the first and to this date only Silver medal for Canada in the first Olympic basketball competition, playing forward as a part of the 1936 Summer Olympics in Berlin.
+Irving "Toots" Meretsky (May 17, 1912 – May 18, 2006) was a Canadian basketball player who won the first and to this date only silver medal for Canada in the first Olympic basketball competition, playing forward as a part of the 1936 Summer Olympics in Berlin.

 Biography

 Born in Windsor, Ontario on May 17, 1912, his pinnacle of athletic success was winning the silver medal for Canada in the 1936 Olympics, playing in two games.
-He was one of only around ten Jewish Olympians from six countries who won medals at the Berlin games conducted by the Nazis while Adolph Hitler was Chancellor.
-Many athletes had boycotted the games protesting Nazi rule, and the games were particularly noteworthy as Germany had instigated the anti-Semitic Nuremberg Laws the prior September, stripping German Jews of their citizenship, rights to a public education, their access to many professions including law, medicine, and theatre, and their ability to marry German citizens.
+He was one of only around nine Jewish Olympians from six countries who won medals at the Berlin games conducted by the Nazis while Adolf Hitler was Chancellor.
+Many athletes had boycotted the games protesting Nazi rule, and the games were particularly noteworthy as Germany had instigated the anti-Semitic Nuremberg Laws one year earlier in September, stripping German Jews of their citizenship, rights to a public education, their access to many professions including law, medicine, and theatre, and their ability to marry German citizens.
 The following month the same laws were applied to Blacks and Romani living in Germany.
 Jewish businesses had been boycotted, forcing many to close, and Jews could not vote, hold office, or be treated in municipal hospitals.

 Olympic final

 The Berlin Olympic final concluded the first official Olympic Basketball competition, with Canada losing the final to the United States, 19-8.
-Interestingly, Maretsky and his team were given temporary bronze participation medals, but did not receive an official replica of the silver medal from the Olympic Committee until 60 years later in 1996.
+Interestingly, Meretsky and his team were given temporary bronze participation medals, but did not receive an official replica of the silver medal from the Olympic Committee until 60 years later in 1996.
 At the games, the medals were awarded by James Naismith, the inventor of basketball.
 The game was low scoring, as it was played outdoors in a converted tennis stadium with clay courts that had become somewhat muddy after a heavy rain, making dribbling and ball handling difficult.
-Maretsky noted that the American's height advantage was difficult to overcome, as at the time rules required each score to be followed by a jump at center court.
+Meretsky noted that the American's height advantage was difficult to overcome, as at the time rules required each score to be followed by a jump at center court.